xbenxspire/movie-info-service/README.md

 If you encounter any issues:
 1. Check the service is running (`python service.py`)
-2. Make sure the data directory exists
-3. Verify your OMDB API key in .env
+2. Verify your OMDB API key in .env
-4. Contact me via Teams:
+3. Contact me via Teams:
    - Available: 7 PM - 11 PM PST weekdays
    - Response time: Within 24-48 hours